caltr98/IndyWorking/README.md

-customer Store tries to reserve the LockerBox for the Item, Store can use more than one Box for shipping different Items.If LockerBox is not already reserved for another Item or it's not already occupied by an Item, then Store provision LockerBox with the values of the parameter to insert in the proof request to the Customer and ShippingAgent to be created by the LockerBox.
+customer Store tries to reserve the LockerBox for the Item, Store can use more than one Box for shipping different Items.If LockerBox is not already reserved for another Item or it's not already occupied by an Item, then Store provision LockerBox with the values of the parameter to insert in the proof request to the Customer and ShippingDeliverer to be created by the LockerBox.

 ### Implementation Steps
 Store setups a connection to Box with askForConnectionToBox() and ask to reserve Box with reserveBoxForItem,LockerBox handles request InsertItem using method occupyBOX(...)

-## ShippingAgent to LockerBox
+## ShippingDeliverer to LockerBox
-ShippingAgent deliver all the Item he has in queue to be delivered, in doing so connects to the lockerbox specified by the store during the exchange of the credential ShippingAgent creates a proof based on the credential given from the Store after received a proof request by the LockerBox, the proof request will put restrictions on the values of some attributes of the credential.
+ShippingDeliverer deliver all the Item he has in queue to be delivered, in doing so connects to the lockerbox specified by the store during the exchange of the credential ShippingDeliverer creates a proof based on the credential given from the Store after received a proof request by the LockerBox, the proof request will put restrictions on the values of some attributes of the credential.

 ### Implementation steps

-ShippingAgent deliver all the Item he has in queue to be delivered, in doing so connects to the lockerbox specified by the store during the exchange of the credential Box uses method askShippingAgentForProofRequest() to ask for a proof request, this method calls the method generateAttrInfoForProofRequest from IndyLibraries.
+ShippingDeliverer deliver all the Item he has in queue to be delivered, in doing so connects to the lockerbox specified by the store during the exchange of the credential Box uses method askShippingAgentForProofRequest() to ask for a proof request, this method calls the method generateAttrInfoForProofRequest from IndyLibraries.
 Agent and creates the json object for the